Last updated: July 2020

 • Corporate Parents, Affiliates, and Subsidiaries.
 We may share your information with our corporate parents, subsidiaries, and other affiliated entities for a variety of purposes, including business, operational, and marketing purposes.

 • Other Parties When Required By Law or as Necessary to Protect the Services.
-We may disclose your information to third parties in order to protect the legal rights, safety, and security of Roberts Law Firm, APC, our corporate parents, affiliates, and subsidiaries, and the users of our Services; enforce our Terms of Service; prevent fraud (or for risk management purposes); and comply with or respond to law enforcement or legal process or a request for cooperation by a government or other entity, whether or not legally required.
+We may disclose your information to third parties in order to protect the legal rights, safety, and security of Law Offices of Robert Brennan, APC, our corporate parents, affiliates, and subsidiaries, and the users of our Services; enforce our Terms of Service; prevent fraud (or for risk management purposes); and comply with or respond to law enforcement or legal process or a request for cooperation by a government or other entity, whether or not legally required.

 • In Connection With a Transfer of Assets.
 If we sell all or part of our business, or make a sale or transfer of assets, or are otherwise involved in a merger or business transfer, or in the event of bankruptcy, we may transfer your information to one or more third parties as part of that transaction.